 The Surprising Benefits of Writing Down The “Things You Are Grateful For”

 oh the wonderful benefits of writing things down!
 Most people hate doing it, but … it works.
 It turns out that writing down a list of things you are grateful for makes you feel better about your live: a research project by the University of California showed that people who keep gratitude journals and wrote down a list of things they were grateful for, reports feeling better about their lives and more optimistic about the future.
 These people were also more likely to have made progress towards important personal goals (Source):

 “In an experimental comparison, those who kept gratitude journals on a weekly basis exercised more regularly, (…) felt better about their lives as a whole, and were more optimistic about the upcoming week”

 Robert Emmons, Ph.D., Director, University of California

-So I simply keep a little notepad where I write down anything from blog ideas, personal thoughts, fitness goals as well as things that I’m grateful for.
+So I simply keep a little notepad where I write down anything from blog ideas, mental care ideas, personal goals as well as things that I’m grateful for.
 I know it can feel awkward to write things down but you should probably give it a try!